How often to replace flat roof

 2. 2

-Keep the roof clean, clear debris, and address any issues like leaks or standing water right away to maximize the roof's lifespan.
+Keep your flat roof clean, clear debris, and address minor repairs promptly to maximize its lifespan.

 3. 3